Xtendify/Simple-Calendar/readme.txt

 = 3.0.10 - TODO =

+* Fix: With new pagination tweak grouped calendar length will not be cut off to the last calendar in the list.
+* Tweak: Pagination will now always show unless the calendar is static.

 = 3.0.9 - December 16, 2015 =

 * Fix: Fixed all-day events with an end time showing on an extra day.